hzoscar/chess_rating_analytics_project_streamlit/README.md

 ## Overview

 This project leverages data from FIDE (International Chess Federation) to provide interactive insights into chess player performance and trends over the past decade.
-The application updates monthly to incorporate the latest data and remains a work in progress as additional features, like AI agents and final deployment, are being developed.
+The application updates monthly to incorporate the latest data and remains a work in progress as additional features and final deployment, are being developed.

 ---